 Fifth Wheel Towing Is Best In Long Bed Trucks

 Fifth-wheel trailers overlap and mount into the bed of a truck and often weigh 12,000 to 15,000 lbs. or more.
-In long-bed trucks, a general fifth-wheel hitch will work, but short beds do best with a pricier “slider” hitch that’s also more prone to jamming/binding.
+In long-bed trucks, a regular fifth-wheel hitch will work, but short beds do best with a pricier “slider” hitch that’s also more prone to jamming/binding.

 Long Bed Vs. Short Bed Length – Which Truck Bed Is Best For You?